eneliviu/LovePlanningCLI/README.md

 - responsiveness on various screen sizes (*pass*)

 ## Known bugs and issues
-- The text input is not restored after the error checking is run: the app behaviour is to reset all the inputs such that the user starts with a clean dialog window.
-- The browser specific promt windows triggered by the error checks doesn't contain a No-button (but the Cancel button has the same role): creating custom promt windows would improve the overall user experience.
-- There is a unfortunate typo in the name of the respository ('Portololoio' instead of 'Portofolio') that has to be fixed.
+- Switching back to the Main Menu from the User Menu not implemented yet;
+- In rare situations, the app may exit ungracewfully due to API call errors, which were not thorougly tested.

 If you encounter issues or bugs, please create an issue by clicking [here](https://github.com/eneliviu/LovePlanningCLI/issues).

 ## Possible improvements

-### Functionality for user accounts and data storage.
-In its current state, the app can only be user not provide storage for the task list and tracking data.
-The consequence is that each time the page is refreshed, all the information is gone.
-It would be nice to include user account and database connections such that the information is stored permanatly and the users can login in their accounts.
+### Improved task classification
+Task categories could be introduced such that the users can categorize their tasks by importance (e.g., urgent, chore) and/or type categories (e.g., work, personal, etc).

 ### Filtering and Sorting Tasks
 - Filter and sort options to organize and view the tasks according to specific criteria.
 - Possible filters:
-    - task status (e.g., active or ccompleted tasks)
+    - task status (e.g., active, completed or overdue tasks)
-    - activity type (work, leisure, etc)
+    - activity type (work, personal, etc)
-    - task relevance/importance (urgent, chore) by due date or incoming within a certain time horizon.
+    - task relevance/importance (urgent, chores) by due date or incoming within a certain time horizon.

 ### Reminders
 - Set due dates with automatic reminder to receive timely notifications for upcoming tasks and deadlines.
-- Day-time picker
+- Add a day-time picker to improve the UX
 - Check for task overlapp and possible collisions

 ### Dialog windows/menus
 - Replace the prompt windows in the browsers with custom forms.
-For instance, it would a better user experience to replace the 'Cancel' button in the promt windows that pop-up during task editing and handling with a 'No' button.
-- Add intercativity to all task features, including re-catogorizing and re-styling the theme (dark/light) and the button colors.
+- Add interactivity to all task features, including re-catogorizing and editing existing tasks.

 ### Collaboration tools
 - Include features for inviting people to participate in various tasks, sharing task lists and/or assigning tasks to team members.
 - Add the tools to allow the collaborators would have access to view, edit, and comment on the tasks.